How Much Does Earthquake Insurance Cost in California?

 Your deductible will work slightly differently depending on whether you have a Standard Homeowners policy or a Homeowners Choice policy.
 If you have a Standard Homeowners policy, your insurance company will only subtract the cost of one deductible — the dwelling coverage deductible — from your claim payment.

 By contrast, people with a Homeowners Choice policy have a separate deductible for personal property coverage.
-However, this personal property deductible is only required if you don't pay your dwelling coverage deductible.
-If the earthquake damage is so major that you pay your dwelling coverage deductible, both dwelling coverage and personal property coverage kick in.
+This personal property deductible is only required if you don't meet your dwelling coverage deductible limit.
+If the earthquake damage is so major that you end up paying your dwelling coverage deductible in full, then your personal property deductible will be waived, and both dwelling coverage and personal property coverage will kick in.

 CEA earthquake insurance for mobile home owners, condo owners and renters